 Our specialist team will be able to advise you which kind of lens is right for you.

-At SpaMedica, we primarily use Bausch and Lomb’s Akreos Adapt AO lens for NHS patients.
+At SpaMedica, we primarily use Bausch and Lomb’s Akreos Lens for NHS patients.

 If you’re interested in learning more about private cataract surgery, you can visit our private patient website at Freedom Vision.